GyufiThePenguin/Homeserver-for-Dummies/guides/01_How-to-install-raspbian.md

 Once the image is written to the microSD card, insert it into your Raspberry Pi.

 ## Step 4: Power On Your Raspberry Pi

-Connect your Raspberry Pi to a monitor, keyboard, and mouse.
-Plug in the power supply and turn on your Raspberry Pi.

-## Step 4: Power On Your Raspberry Pi